-The Escritura – Spanish for Title deeds – is one of the most important documents used in the Spanish property conveyancing process, as it everywhere that recognises private property.
-This FAQ by Raymundo Larraín Nesbitt, a solicitor qualified to practice in Spain and the UK, answers all your questions about the escritura / title deeds in Spain.
+The Escritura – Spanish for Title Deeds – is one of the most important documents used in the Spanish property conveyancing process, as it everywhere that recognises private property.
+This FAQ by lawyer Raymundo Larraín Nesbitt answers all your questions about the escritura / title deeds in Spain.

 By Raymundo Larraín Nesbitt